Rinkaswiftie/Hotel-REST-API/README.md

 ## Development setup

-Install .NET Core 6 and Navigate to the project directory and use the following command to install dependent packages
+Install .NET Core 6 and Navigate to the project directory and use the following command to install dependant packages

 ```sh
 dotnet restore